MekkiZ/Scrapping-for-booktoscrap/README.md

 ```
 le nom du dossier :
 ```
 # What I learned with this project
 For the beginning,  I created a script without PEP8 convention.
 I realised that the PEP8 convention was great to improve the quality of my code.
-Which could be problem for the futur debugging
-So I learned how make sub function, each function has specific purpose.
+I learned how make sub function, each function has specific purpose.
 Use an alternative to a  While loop, learn how to scrape.